 Nearly one-quarter of small business founders rely on friends and family for capital.
-With Fundid Capital, there’s an easier (and less awkward) way to access growth capital to help your business grow faster.
-Let’s talk about what Fundid Capital offers and how to apply.
+With Fundid Capital, powered by Lendflow, there’s an easier (and less awkward) way to access growth capital to help your business grow faster.
+Let’s talk about what Fundid Capital, powered by Lendflow, offers and how to apply.

 Check out our 19+ different capital options here.

-Who is Fundid Capital for and what are the qualifications?
+Who is Fundid Capital, Powered by Lendflow for, and what are the qualifications?

 Has your business outgrown your current capital?
-Fundid Capital is for existing businesses looking to take the next big step.
+Fundid Capital, powered by Lendflow, is for existing businesses looking to take the next big step.
 Here are the four qualifications business owners need to meet:

 - Have been in business for at least six months (this is based on the date of your incorporation)